fluxcd/flux/site/helm-get-started.md

 ## Prerequisites

 You will need to have Kubernetes set up.
+Ensure you have version 1.12 or higher.
 To get up and running fast, you might want to use `minikube` or `kubeadm`.
 Any other Kubernetes setup will work as well though.

 Download Helm: